janaboy74/brix/README.md

 # brix ( tips & tricks )
-Code bricks for faster application development.
+Code bricks for faster application development.<br><br>
-This Code has MIT License, but any help is welcome.
+This Code has MIT License, but any help is welcome.<br>
 To help improve the code quality you can:
-- Send the descripton of the problem.
+- Send a minimal, reproducible example that produces the same problem.
-- Send the solution of the problem
+- Send the solution of the problem.
 - Both.
 You can contact me on social media ( Discord / X ).